sigirisetti/DevOps-Interview-Process/README.md

     - Removes bottlenecks from the CI pipeline.
 It results in increased deployment frequency and decreased number of failed deployments.
 Both of them are important DevOps KPIs

 - Q13) What do you understand by containers?
-  - A: Containers are a form of lightweight virtualization that help in providing isolation among processes.
+  - Ans: Containers are a form of lightweight virtualization that help in providing isolation among processes.
 Containers are heavier than a chroot but lighter than a hypervisor.

 - Q14) Microservices are a core part of DevOps.
 Can you name any two popular Java development frameworks for creating microservices?
-  - A: There are several Java frameworks that allow creating microservices.
+  - Ans: There are several Java frameworks that allow creating microservices.
 However, Eclipse MicroProfile and Spring Boot stand out from the herd as the two leading Java development frameworks used in DevOps for creating microservices.

 - Q15) What do you understand by a Version Control System (VCS)?
 Define its uses.
-  - A: A Version Control System or VCS is a system that is capable of recording changes made to a file or a group of files over time.
+  - Ans: A Version Control System or VCS is a system that is capable of recording changes made to a file or a group of files over time.
 Git and Mercurial are two of the most popular version control systems.
 Important uses of a VCS are:

    - Check what was the last modification that caused a problem
    - Compare the changes made over time